 - Approved Specific Animal: If the Coordinator and the Director of Residence Life determine the requested ESA accommodation is necessary:

 - The Coordinator will schedule a meeting with Residence Life (generally the Area Coordinator for their residential assignment) and the Owner.
 The policy and agreement as well as specific information pertaining to the approved ESA will be reviewed and the Owner will be given an approved move in date.

 - Residence Life staff and Maintenance staff will be notified of the presence of the ESA as appropriate.

 - Neighbors, where applicable in residence halls, will be notified that the Owner will be living with an ESA as an accommodation.

 - Should there be conflicting considerations between the Owner approved for an ESA and the needs of roommate(s), apartment mate(s), or housemate(s), such as health/allergy conditions, either the Owner requesting the emotional support animal or the non-approving roommate(s), apartment mate(s), or housemate(s) may be moved to a different location based on space availability.
 This determination is made jointly between the Director of Residence Life and the Disability Services Coordinator.

-- The Owner may opt to use an ESA Notification Poster, provided by the DSC.
+- The Owner may opt to use an ESA Notification Poster, provided by the Coordinator.

 - Denial of Accommodation/Appeal: